How to create sprite sheets & animations for Flame Engine

 Who is this tutorial for?

-This tutorial is for anyone interested in using Flame Engine with sprite sheets.
-It covers the basics of adding sprites and animations to a scene, as well as techniques like packing sprite sheets, and optimizing loading times.
+This tutorial is for anyone who wants to use the Flame Engine with sprite sheets.
+It'll cover the basics of adding sprites and animations to a scene, as well as some tricks like packing sprite sheets, and speeding up the loading times.

 This is the scene you are going to create in this tutorial: